Saddle Sores

 after rides to dull discomfort.

-- Have a donut.
+- Get a donut.
 In the foot-care section of drug stores, you'll find donut-shaped foam

 pads in several diameters.
 They're made for corns but can help you ride more